Lanzhou Gansu, China Travel Guide

 This distinctive yellow, fertile soil is characteristic of the region.

 Explore quieter sections of the riverside green spaces beyond the main Yellow River promenade.
-These often feature local art installations, small gardens, and tranquil spots to relax away from the crowds, offering unique perspectives of the city.
+These often feature local art installations, small gardens, and tranquil locations to relax away from the crowds, offering unique perspectives of the city.